Welcome to our round up of the best 5 person tents.

-These tall tents are also great for storage space.
+These tall tents are also have ample space for storage.
 The more people you pack into the five person tent, the less room you have, but the more gear you have unless you’re car camping.
-These tall tents give you plenty of room to place your gear by the tent walls and pile it up towards the ceiling rather than taking up valuable floor space.
+These tall tents give you plenty of room to place your camping gear by the tent walls and pile it up towards the ceiling rather than taking up valuable floor space.

-Saying that, there’s still plenty of storage space in dome tents and ceiling height, too, if the tent floor is large enough.
+Saying that, there’s still ample space for storage in dome tents and ceiling height, too, if the tent floor is large enough.
 You should store the gear around the edges in dome tents, so you have the tent center, nearer the peak height, free for walking and sitting.

 Are All These Camping Tents Waterproof?

 All of these camping tents are waterproof to a degree, but some are better than others.
 For example, the Wenzel can withstand rain, but users report leaks at the seams.